When it comes to job searching, your resume is your number one tool.

 It will be easy to understand if I give an example.

-Suppose you are applying for a video editor job.
+job.
 Use a video resume to showcase your video editing skills.
 I think from this example; you have got an idea of who should use a nontraditional resume.

 Resume with profile